iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity is affected by gravity.
       "gravity": false,

       // Optional.
+Item properties and interaction properties, or false if this entity is not an item.
+      "item": false,

+      // Optional.
 Rotation of entity in degrees between 0 inclusive and 359 exclusive.
       "rotate-x": 0,
       "rotate-y": 0,